webia1/Frontend-Ecosystem/Git/ReadMe.md

 Local:

     git branch -m old_name new_name
-    git branch -m new_name // if current branch
+    git branch -m new_name # if current branch

 Remote:

-    git push origin :old_name new_name
+    git push origin :old_name new_name # does not work always

+you will sometimes get the message: The upstream branch of your current branch does not match the name of your current branch.

+    git branch --set-upstream-to=origin/my-new-branch my-new-branch

 ## Delete local branch